polarmobile/polar.paywall.publisher/README.md

 ## Definitions ##

-This document describes the definitions used throughout this document.
+This section describes the definitions used throughout this document.

 ### Architecture ###